A lot more than just saving blood

 According to WHO criteria, there is anemia when the hemoglobin value falls under 12 g/dl in women and under 13 g/dl in men.
 Musallam et al. report a 30% prevalence of preoperative anemia in an entire age group of 227,425 hospitalized patients.4 In the hospital, preoperative anemia is one of the strongest predictors for the administration of RBC concentrate during or after surgery.
 In addition, preoperative anemia must also be classified as stand-alone and independent risk factor for the occurrence of postoperative complications and higher postoperative mortality.4 In principle, every anemia should be clarified whenever possible before surgery and non-urgent procedures postponed until the respective anemia treatment has ended.6 A British study revealed that preoperative anemia correction in close collaboration with family physicians was able to reduce the incidence of preoperative anemia from 26% to 10% on the day of the operation and the risk for an intraoperative donor blood transfusion by more than half, from 26% to 13%.6

 In German everyday situations, the cost of intravenous iron therapy, the separation of outpatient and inpatient care as well as the potential postponement of the procedure are the arguments often given against preoperative anemia treatment in a discussion.
 Compared to donor blood transfusions and apart from the cost and budgetary aspects, preoperative anemia treatment could also be worthwhile for the patients themselves (fewer transfusion-associated risks and side effects, better healing processes), for the hospital (patient recruiting and marketing) and for the general public as well (scarcity of banked blood, faster rehabilitation).
+Fig. 1 shows an algorithm for the preoperative anemia diagnosis and therapy using the University of Frankfurt Medical Center as an example.

 Minimization of unnecessary blood losses and protection of the body’s own reserves